Don’t Stock Up! Purchase Smaller Amounts More Often

 With the exception of croutons, nothing is good stale, including coffee beans.
 Keep them stored too long and the final product will suffer.
 Roasters recommend consuming your beans within two weeks of the roast date.

-Of course this Top 5 List of How to Store Coffee Beans is a mute point if you drink coffee like water.
+Of course this Top 5 List of How to Store Coffee Beans is a moot point if you drink coffee like water.
 Guilty as charged here at FoodieandWine.com.